microsoft/hlsl-specs/proposals/xxxx-work-graphs.md

 ##### **`[NodeIsProgramEntry]`**

+Indicates a node that may be invoked as an entry directly by the API.
 Shaders that can receive input records from both inside and outside the work graph (i.e. from a command list) require this attribute.
-Graphs can have more than one entry shaders that receive inputs from outside the graph.
-Nodes which do not have other nodes targeting them do not need to apply this attribute to receive input from outside the work graph.
+Graphs can have more than one entry shader that receives inputs from outside the graph.
+This property is implied if no other work graph nodes target this node, so in that case the attribute is optional and may be omitted.

 ##### **`[NodeID("<name>", <index> = 0)]`**
 If present the shader represents a node with the provided name.
 If present, the